PECOS-packages/PECOS/docs/user-guide/hugr-simulation.md

 result is a normal `pecos.quantum.TickCircuit`; detector and observable metadata are not attached automatically.

+If the selected runtime emits explicit lowered `Idle` operations, replay preserves them as `Idle` gates in the `TickCircuit`.
+Runtime durations are reported in seconds and converted to integer PECOS `TimeUnits` using the current convention `1 TimeUnit = 1 ns`.
+PECOS does not synthesize missing idles in this API: a runtime that does not emit them produces no traced idle gates.

 Tracing records one execution path.
 It is useful for inspection and replay of dynamic programs, but one measurement-dependent path must not be treated as a complete static circuit model covering every possible execution.